andrasq/node-qibl/README.md

 Copy the object or array but omit properties that are `undefined`.
 `null` and other falsy properties are preserved in the output.
 Returns a new object or array with undefined elements removed.
+Copies all enumerable properties, both own and inherited.

+This can be a handy way of garbage collecting objects `{}` that are used to cache values that on expiration are set to `undefined` instead of being deleted.
+(It can be much faster to set to undefined than to delete.)

 Strings
 -------